GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 ### Update Site Registration

+`UpdateSiteRegistration` method can be used to update an existing client registration.
+Fields like Authorization redirect url, post logout url, scope, client secret etc. can be updated using this method.

 **Required parameters:**

-* OpHost      - OpenId Provider Url
+* OpHost      - OpenID Connect Provider

 * oxdport     - the port of the oxd server

-* oxdId       - oxdID from client registration
+* oxdId       - oxd-Id from client registration

 * redirectURI - A URL which the OP is authorized to redirect the user after authorization.